adambard/learnxinyminutes-docs/markdown.html.markdown

   - [Subchapter <h3 />](#subchapter-h3-)
 ```

-Nontheless, this is a feature that might not be working in all Markdown
+Nonetheless, this is a feature that might not be working in all Markdown
 implementations the same way.

 ## Images